Image Credit: Microgen/Shutterstock.com

 Artificial Neural Networks – These networks are algorithms that are loosely based on the phenomenon of spreading activation.
 Such networks are capable of accurately encoding knowledge imparted during training in the form of node connections.
-Input nodes receive stimulation which moves through the network layers and give rise to an output which is then assessed by a trainer who reinforces and changes the future response of the network.
-Such training is often called robot shaping which basically involves human-robot interaction.
+Input nodes receive stimulation that moves through the network layers and gives rise to an output which is then assessed by a trainer who reinforces and changes the future response of the network.
+Such training is often called robot shaping and involves human-robot interaction.
 Similar to the human brain, neural networks allow robots to develop and condition their knowledge based on repeated experience.

 Reinforcement Learning – In this type of learning, robots use an automated critic, which punishes or reinforces actions.
 The aim of this learning method is to map the actions and maximize reinforcement.
 Reinforcement learning changes the nature of programming done by the designer.
 A basic challenge encountered in this type of learning is how to train a robot to orchestrate its learning process and select actions that will fetch reward.

 Evolutionary Learning – This method is inspired by biological evolution processes.
 It involves several unsupervised learning processes which use the crossover reproduction method where fit individuals are chosen and put together to give rise to successive controller generations.
 Evolutionary computing comprises many computational systems such as evolutionary strategies, genetic algorithms, genetic programming and classifier systems.
 Of these, genetic algorithm is the earliest form of evolutionary computing.